symbolicdata/symbolicdata.github.io/Benchmarks.markdown

 title: Benchmarks
 ---

-### How to run Benchmarks from the Data?
+### How to run Testing, Profiling, Benchmarking from the Data?

-Benchmark examples are given
+Data are given

 -   either directly as XML Resources
 -   or as descriptions how to build the example from another resource.